 All materials that are submitted electronically (that are not submitted through the Graduate School's online application) can be sent to the Student Services Coordinator, Sara Rodock.

 All questions regarding the admissions process and an individual’s application should also be directed to Student Services Coordinator, Sara Rodock (email), or 608-262-9926.

-The Forest and Wildlife Ecology department accepts applications on a rolling horizon basis; however, it is to the applicant’s advantage to apply as early as possible.
-The Graduate School requires all admissions decisions, including reentry requests, to be made 5 days before the start of a term.
+The Forest and Wildlife Ecology department accepts applications on a rolling basis; however, it is to the applicant’s advantage to apply as early as possible.
+The Graduate School requires all admissions decisions, including reentry requests, to be made 2 weeks before the start of a term.
 Applications will not be reviewed until all of the application materials (listed above) have been received.